0r0boros/Bakuscan/replit.md

 ## Overview

 BakuScan is a mobile utility app built with React Native/Expo that allows users to scan and identify Bakugan toys from the original 2007-2012 run.
 The app uses AI-powered image recognition (Groq Llama 4 Scout Vision) to identify Bakugan toys, determine their series, attribute, rarity, and estimate market value.
-Users can maintain a local scan history and customize their experience through profile settings.
+Users can sign in with Google or Apple to sync their collection across devices, or continue as a guest for local-only storage.

 ## User Preferences